City of Santa Fe Arts Commission

 Before starting your grant application, please review the funding source's website listed below for updates/changes/addendums/conferences/LOIs.

-The northern part of Santa Fe county (i.e. Madrid/Galisteo to the northern boundary of the county)
+USA: New Mexico: Northern portion of Santa Fe County (i.e. Madrid/Galisteo to northern boundary of the County)

 Fundraising opportunity for USA, Canada, and International nonprofit organizations to host a jazz concert held in honor of their organization or cause.
 Applicants must contact the funding source prior to applying.
 In addition to funds raised through concert ticket sales

 Grants to USA nonprofit organizations to reduce social inequality and promote solutions to the climate crisis.
 Eligible programs will address the areas of racial and economic justice, corporate and political accountability; voice, creativity, and culture; and an inclusi

 Grants to USA nonprofit organizations to protect natural resources on land and water in locations around the world.
 Funding is intended to ensure that activities to acquire metals, gemstones, and corals for design use do not have an adverse impact on the area of origin.